 Q: How is Three Rivers Hospital protecting patients and visitors?

 A: All main entrances are locked, and every employee, provider, and visitor must be screened for COVID-like symptoms before they’re allowed to enter the building.

 If you arrive at the hospital after regular business hours, please use the exterior courtesy phone in the area between the sets of double doors to call the nurse’s station and let them know you’re here.
 Someone will come out to help you.

 Hospital employees who have contact with patients throughout the day will be screened for symptoms twice during their shifts.
-Those who can work from home have been requested to do so until further notice.

 In addition, all staff and providers are required to wear masks throughout the hospital and clinic while in patient care areas, hallways, and other common areas where proper social distancing may not be possible.